 14. How are mentally incapacitated voters removed from the list of registered voters?

-Pursuant to Va.
-Code § 24.2-410, the clerks of the Circuit Courts send Va.
-Dept. of Elections a paper-based monthly report indicating any individuals who were adjudicated mentally incapacitated.
+Pursuant to Virginia Code § 24.2-410, the clerks of the Circuit Courts send Virginia Department of Elections a paper-based monthly report indicating any individuals who were adjudicated mentally incapacitated.
 Each month, we receive this information from the Circuit Court then we take the appropriate action to remove individuals from the list of registered voters.

 15. How do the political parties, organizations, and candidates get my name and know that I am a voter?